Parable of the Renegades

 With one arm propped on the counter and one side of her head leaning on its open hand, Rio raised an eyebrow slightly as she held her cup to her lips and took a long sip of tea.

-From here on, Lucas began to speak with a more solemn tone.
+Then Lucas began to speak with a more solemn tone.
 He talked about how he triumphed over almost all of the students he faced despite them being armed to the teeth while he had no weapons and only minimal protection.
-At the end of it all, he was the one who came out of the fight with numerous wounds from getting cut or bashed from weapons while everyone else was just knocked out.
+At the end of it all, he was the one who came out of the fight with numerous wounds from getting cut or bashed with weapons while everyone else was just knocked out.

 Then he learned about the possibility that an outside force led the other students to attack him.
 As one of the students revealed later that day, they all felt like their hearts became heavier, weighing them down.
 As the description of what they felt was something Lucas recognized, he asked Rio if this had something to do with the [Influence] of the [Renegade] target Fenris, who just so happened to be spectating the fight from a safe distance.